Perry County, Pennsylvania: Geography

-In 2010, the center of population of Pennsylvania was located in the eastern end of Perry County.
 Green Park, an unincorporated village located in northeastern Tyrone Township, serves as Perry County's midpoint between the Conococheague Mountain in the west and the Susquehanna River to the east.

 The county terrain is formed by the folded Appalachian Mountain ridges which run from southwest to northeast across the county.
 The terrain slopes to the northeast, with its highest point on the Blue Mountain Ridge, which delineates the border between Perry and Cumberland counties.
 The ridge peaks at 0.83 mi NE from Perry County's southmost corner; it measures 2,269 ft ASL.
 Perry County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

 The county is drained by the south-flowing Susquehanna River, which forms almost all of its eastern boundary.
 The Juniata River enters Perry County from Juniata County near Millerstown, and flows southeast to its confluence with the Susquehanna River near Duncannon.
-The county also contains several creeks, runs, and lakes, which provide recreational and fishing opportunities, formerly powered mills throughout the county and provided transport venues.
+The county also contains several creeks, runs, and lakes, which provide recreational and fishing opportunities, formerly powered mills throughout the county, and provided transport venues.
 To this day, canoeing and kayaking are forms of recreation which utilize the Shermans Creek and other waters in the county.

 The county has a total area of 556 sqmi, of which 551 sqmi is land and 4.1 sqmi (0.7%) is water.
 The Appalachian Trail runs through the town of Duncannon.
 The county is also famous for being the northern head of the Tuscarora Trail.